WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 ### GET

-Retrieves information for the node file manager and provides a way to confirm that the node file manager is running.
+Use this to retrieve information about the node files manager.
+The API may be used to confirm that the endpoint manager is running.

 * Request